 What else has Ibinabo Jack appeared in?

-Ibinabo appeared in C4 soap Hollyoaks and BBC1 lunchtime drama Doctors before joining the Vera cast as DC Jacqueline ‘Jac’ Williams.
-She’s also starred in comedy Big Fat Like.
+Ibinabo appeared in C4 soap Hollyoaks and BBC lunchtime drama Doctors before joining the Vera cast as DC Jacqueline ‘Jac’ Williams.
+She’s also starred in the comedy Big Fat Like.

 Riley Jones as DC Mark Edwards